Chainguard-Wolfi-Bites-Back/indygreg__python-zstandard/docs/installing.rst

 against.
 For best results, point this package at the exact same version of ``libzstd`` that it bundles.
 See the bundled ``zstd/zstd.h`` or ``zstd/zstd.c`` for which version that is.

+A build or run-time error can occur if the version of ``libzstd`` being built against does not exactly match our bundled version.
+Historically, we required an exact version match.
+But in September 2025 we relaxed this constraint to only require a minimum version match.

 When linking against an external ``libzstd``, not all package features may be available.
 Notably, the ``multi_compress_to_buffer()`` and